peteroupc/peteroupc.github.io/bernapprox.md

 ### Approximating a Derivative

-For the time being, this section works only if $f(\lambda)$ is defined on the closed unit interval, rather than an arbitrary closed interval.
+For the time being, this section works only if $f(\lambda)$ is defined on the closed unit interval, rather than an arbitrary interval.

 If $f(\lambda)$ has a continuous $r$-th derivative on the closed unit interval (where $r$ is 1 or greater), it's possible to approximate $f$'s $r$-th derivative as follows: